TradeIdeasPhilip/deno-client-server-typescript-template/README.md

  - Create TypeScript modules shared between the client and the server.
  - Use a single IDE to edit all three types of modules.
  - Intellisense in the editor should use the correct tsconfig file for each directory.

+The tools to do this are all readily available, but it can be challenging to make them all work together.
 ## `.js` is the new `.ts`
-A surprisingly tricky issue is what file extension to use when importing from a TypeScript file.
+A surprisingly tricky issue is what file extension to use when a TypeScript module needs to import from another TypeScript module.

 `import { MyClass } from "./my-library.❔❔❔";`
 ### New Rules